coderefinery/coderefinery.org/content/workshops/past.md

 CodeRefinery team.
 Before March 2020, we focused on small/medium in-person workshops at sites around the Nordics.
-After that, we focused on online teaching, and by the time in-person restrictions were over, the [CodeRefinery teaching styl](TODO-LINK) was so well developed that we are continuing online with in-person workshops as requested.
+After that, we focused on online teaching, and by the time in-person restrictions were over, the [CodeRefinery teaching style](@/workshops/teaching-style.md) was so well developed that we are continuing online with in-person workshops as requested.